 - administration of land held for future settlements and disposal processes for Toitū Te Whenua land selected for settlements

 - land transaction processing to implement the legal transfer of Crown-owned land and forests

 - compliance planning and monitoring by cross-business group Treaty settlement committees.

-LINZ contributes policy advice on Treaty settlement redress and technical expertise on land transactions.
+Toitū Te Whenua provides policy advice on Treaty settlement redress, and technical expertise on land transactions.

-Much of this work is directed at ensuring that land-related unique redress mechanisms are correctly documented, can be effectively implemented and can therefore be applied in practice.
+Much of this work is to ensure land-related unique redress mechanisms are correctly documented, can be effectively implemented, and can therefore be applied in practice.

-To find more about how LINZ manages and regulates Crown property and land go to LINZ's Crown property role.
+To find more about how we manage and regulate Crown property and land read about our Crown property role.

 Place name changes are often requested as a part of Treaty settlement redress.